Fatal Accident Claims

 Fatal accident claims FAQs

-Who can make a fatal accident claim?
+Who can make a claim for fatal injury?

 Typically, the following people will be able to make a fatal accident claim: